nooblk-98/wordpess-docker/readme.md

 ## Optional: Autoheal

 You can add [willfarrell/autoheal](https://github.com/willfarrell/docker-autoheal) to auto‑restart unhealthy containers.
-In your compose file:
+Healthchecks are already included in the example above.
+If you prefer a dedicated compose with Autoheal enabled and labels set, use `docker-compose.autoheal.yml` (added to this repo) or the snippet below:

 ```
 services: